ashfurrow/blog/source/blog/2012-10-15-canada-isnt-so-great.markdown

 date: 2012-10-15 00:00
 ---

-<import><p>In the last year, I've made many American friends - mostly those who share a passion for mobile software development. </p>
+<p>In the last year, I've made many American friends - mostly those who share a passion for mobile software development. </p>

 <p>I've also worked with people from all corners of the globe - China, Russia, England, and Brazil to name a few. </p>